October 16, 2025

 By analyzing millions of anonymized data points (like reported pain patterns, movement trends, and engagement signals), Predict flags individuals most likely to benefit from early, conservative intervention.
 Once identified, these members are proactively invited into personalized digital therapy programs before their condition worsens.

-This approach transforms care from reactive to truly preventative.
+This approach transforms care from reactive to truly preventive.
 Instead of waiting for high-cost claims, employers can engage at-risk members early, reducing unnecessary imaging, surgeries, and lost productivity.
-Sword clients using Predict report up to 4.4x ROI in high-risk populations, demonstrating how data-driven insights can make a measurable difference at scale.⁷
+Sword clients using Predict report up to 5x ROI in high-risk populations, demonstrating how data-driven insights can make a measurable difference at scale.⁷

 How to measure ROI from early intervention programs